Flat: long term acommodation

-During the introduction session included in your Starter Pack, we will go into details of flat searching.
+During the introduction session included in most Starter Packs, your support team will go into details of flat searching.
 In the meantime, here are a few things that you need to know about flatting in New Zealand.

 To begin with, let’s clear a bit of the vocabulary relating to your flat search.

 Flatting means living in a house or apartment sharing the communal costs like power.
 You are most likely to have your own room and share the rest of the house/flat with your flatmates.
 It is a great way to find relatively long term accommodation at a cheap price.

 The lease is a legal document that you will have to.
 It will legally bind you for the entire period stated in it.
 So when you read “3 months lease”, it means that you will have to stay for 3 months.
 It can be extended by mutual agreement.
 If you decide to leave early you will lose your bond.

 The bond is a security deposit that your landlord will keep aside.
 If you do not run away in the middle of your lease and do not damage the property, it will be fully returned to you on your last day in the flat.
 The maximum bond allowed is 4 weeks rent.
 Your landlord will have to fill and sign an official bond lodgement form.

 Take your time to find the right fit for you.
 Don’t rush into the first place available.